JcKopcinski/PHYSICS.AI/README.md

 ## Keeping numbers in range

-If a number from the binary string is out of range, for example, it want to ask about equation 7, but we only have 3 equations, you can do this
+If a number from the binary string is out of range, for example, it wants to ask about equation 7, but we only have 3 equations, you can do this

-1. ignore the request and just go on to the next one.
+1. Ignore the request and just go on to the next one.

 2. Suppose `equation_num` came right off of the binary string.
 Do a